-Light Pole replacement
+Light Pole Replacement

 Department: Public Works - Facilities Location: all areas

 Account Number: 360-4046-539.63-00 District:

-Project Number: Need code Useful Life:
+Project Number: Useful Life: 15 Years

-Type: Replacement
+Туре: Replacement

 The Facilities Division is requesting funding to be able to keep street light poles in stock at our facility.
 Facilities typically replaces 5 to 6 poles a year due to accidents.